-Our goal is to promote the health, preservation and well-being of the environment by assisting businesses within the City of Industry to comply with the State of California's recycling programs.
-The City is responsible for informing businesses about the recycling requirements and tracking their level of recycling.
+The City's goal is to promote the health, preservation and well-being of the environment by assisting businesses within the City of Industry to comply with the State of California's recycling programs.
+The City is responsible for informing businesses about the recycling requirements, tracking their level of recycling, and reporting information to the State.
 Additionally, the City is required to provide a yearly report to the State on the success rate of these recycling programs.
-Together the City and State can work towards a society that uses less and recycles more.

 Services Available To You:

-Valley Vista Services is working with City of Industry to support commercial and industrial business with meeting the State's recycling requirements.
-Valley Vista Services offers a variety of options to assist you with commercial and industrial hauling and help you find a solution that meets your business needs.
+Valley Vista Services, as the City's contracted franchise hauler, works with City of Industry to support commercial and industrial business with meeting the State's recycling requirements.
+There are a variety of options to assist with commercial and industrial hauling and help you find a solution that meets your business needs.

-Additionally, City of Industry provides a list of approved recycling collectors that are available to assist businesses with recycling:
+City of Industry also provides a list of approved recycling collectors that are available to assist businesses with recycling:

-The State of California requires all business to recycle by state law.
-In response, the City of Industry adopted the Integrated Waste Management Ordinance which lists waste management options for businesses and contractors operating in City of Industry.
-If you are a contractor or a business and have questions about waste management please contact the City's contracted environmental specialist.
+The State of California requires all business to recycle by State law.
+In response, the City of Industry adopted the Integrated Waste Management Ordinance which lists waste management options for businesses and contractors operating in the City of Industry.
+If you are a contractor or a business and have questions about waste management please contact the City's contracted environmental specialist, Muni Environmental.